qvantel/orcd-frontend/cassandra_health_panel/README.md

-# Cassandra Health Metrics dashboard
+# Cassandra Health plugin
-Cassandra Health Metrics dashboard provides you with an overview performance visualization of your server.
+Cassandra Health plugin provides you with an overview performance visualization of your server.
 Predefined dashboard currently displays:
 - Memory usage
 - CPU performance usage